mraiur/dainmiller.github.io/_posts/2015-10-16-scenario-coupling-cohesions.markdown

 layout: post
 tags: [ruby]
 categories: [ruby]
 summary: We run a youtube production company and we make videos for paying members.
-Paying members can likewise access paid for premium content, and guests can access free content.

 ---